-The estimated cost of the improved Services is \$798,708.
-Of this total budget amount, the District must contribute at least \$39,935 or 5% of the total budget from sources other than the Northwest Mosquito, Vector and Disease Control Assessment (Assessment No. 2).
-The District will contribute \$208,681 from non-assessment revenue (ad valorem taxes, interest revenue, miscellaneous income, contract services, etc), which equates to approximately 26% of the total assessment.
+The estimated cost of the improved Services is \$926,149.
+Of this total budget amount, the District must contribute at least \$46,307 or 5% of the total budget from sources other than the Northwest Mosquito, Vector and Disease Control Assessment (Assessment No. 2).
+The District will contribute \$131,606 from non-assessment revenue (ad valorem taxes), which equates to approximately 14% of the total assessment.
 This contribution offsets any general benefits from the Mosquito, Vector and Disease Control Assessment's Services.